Adem İbrahimoğlu

-Adem İbrahimoğlu (born 1 January 1957, Bitola, North Macedonia) was a Turkish professional footballer who played as a goalkeeper.
+Adem İbrahimoğlu (born 1 January 1957, Bitola, Yugoslavia) was a Turkish professional footballer who played as a goalkeeper.

 Career

 He played 3 international matches which were all of them 1984 European Championship qualifiers and conceded 6 goals in these matches in 1983.
 In one of them he conceded 1 goal from a penalty kick in the match against Germany (lost by 1:5) on 26 March 1983.

 Club and manager career

 İbrahimoğlu, who transferred to Eskişehirspor and had a successful performance here, is a football player who was the goalkeeper of Fenerbahçe in the 1978-81 seasons and Beşiktaş in the 1981-86 seasons.
 In Turkey national football team also worked in the same period Adam İbrahimoğlu, then Antalyaspor (1986–87), Bakirköyspor (1987–89), Eyup (1989-1990), in Nişantaşıspor (1990–91) have played and Elazığspor'un (1991 -1992) started to coach after quitting football.
 In 1996-98, he worked as the goalkeeper coach of the national team in Fatih Terim's team.
 Later, Çanakkale Dardanelspor worked as a goalkeeper coach in Beşiktaş youth team during the 2005-2006 season.